derekbonilla/derekbonilla.github.io/covid_19_data_exploration.md

 ORDER BY 2,3
 ```
 <img src="images/rolling people vac.png"/>

-Completed a JOIN to look at the totalpopulation vs vaccinations.
-RollingPeopleVaccinated is a rolling count of people in a country that has been vaccinated.
+Completed a JOIN to look at the total population vs vaccinations.
+Rolling People Vaccinated is a rolling count of people in a country that has been vaccinated.

 ### Conclusion